 1. Geographical Mobility: It means that factors can be shifted physically between places.

-Absence of such geographical mobility is immobility.
+- 2. Absence of such geographical mobility is immobility.
 Mobility not only ensures better rewards for factors, but also maximum production.
 Immobility would mean that factors are rotting in one place for want of use, while in another place production is handicapped for want of them.
 Land is geographically immobile, but its uses can be change.
-Labour and capital are capable of geographical mobility, given certain conditions such as for want of use, while in another place for want of them.
-Land is geographical mobility, given certain conditions such as for want of use, while in another place production is handicapped for want of them.
-Land is geographically immobile, but its uses can be change for want of use, while in another place production is handicapped for want of them.
-Land is geographically immobile, but its uses can be changed for want of them.
-Land is geographically immobile, but its uses can be changed for want of them.
-Land is geographically immobile, but its uses can be changed for want of them.
+Labour and capital are capable of geographical mobility, given certain conditions such as for want of use, while in another place production is handicapped for want of them.
 Land is geographically immobile, but its uses can be changed.
-Labour and capital are capable of geographical mobility, given certain conditions.

-2. Mobility: It mobility Horizontal refers to the of factors between similar occupations.
-When а lecturer leaves one college to join another for one reason or another, it is a case of horizontal mobility.
+Labour and capital are capable of geographical mobility, given certain conditions. - mobility Horizontal Mobility: It refers to the of factors between occupations.
+When a lecturer leaves one college join another to for one reason or another, it is a case of horizontal mobility.
 It depends on skill and training.
-There are a number of occupations having similar jobs like typists, accountants, etc.
+There are a number of occupations having jobs like typists, accountants, etc. - a.

-a.
 Vertical Mobility: It means that a factor moves up from an inferior to a superior occupation.
 When a lecturer moves up to the position of a professor in the same college or another, it is an instance of vertical mobility.
 That too requires experience, training and skill.